Universal asynchronous receiver-transmitter: Transmitting and receiving serial data

 The universal asynchronous receiver-transmitter (UART) takes bytes of data and transmits the individual bits in a sequential fashion.
 At the destination, a second UART re-assembles the bits into complete bytes.
 Each UART contains a shift register, which is the fundamental method of conversion between serial and parallel forms.
 Serial transmission of digital information (bits) through a single wire or other medium is less costly than parallel transmission through multiple wires.

 The UART usually does not directly generate or receive the external signals used between different items of equipment.
-Separate interface devices are used to convert the logic level signals of the UART to and from the external signalling levels, which may be standardized voltage levels, current levels, or other signals.
+Separate interface devices are used to convert the logic level signals of the UART to and from the external signaling levels, which may be standardized voltage levels, current levels, or other signals.